• Skip to primary navigation

 How to make A French 75

-Next, let’s take a look at the lemons.
-Wash them thoroughly, of course.
+Prep the lemons.
+Wash the lemons thoroughly.
 Using a sharp paring knife, cut a couple of slices off and make your lemon twist garnish.
 Juice the remaining lemon halves.
-You’ll need 3/4 ounce.
+You’ll need ¾ of an ounce.

 Lemon peel spiral next to lemon rounds.